Make This New Year Your Best Yet! Why New Year’s Resolutions Fail

-Alas, there is something about a clean page and a new start that appeals to us as human beings – and so there is something about the New Year that draws us in and makes us want to scribble out endless ‘to-do’ lists (preferably in our fresh, newly purchased ‘2013’ diaries).
+Alas, there is something about a clean page and a new start that appeals to us as human beings.
+There is something about the New Year that draws us in and makes us want to scribble out endless ‘to-do’ lists (preferably in our fresh, newly purchased New Year diaries).

 No Goals, Just Feelings

-Instead of wrestling with a million different things on your to-do list and tirelessly working through your goals, why not give the New Year’s resolutions a miss – and instead, ask yourself how you want to feel this year?
+Instead of wrestling with a million different things on your to-do list and tirelessly working on your goals, why not give the New Year’s resolutions a miss.
+Instead, ask yourself how you want to feel this year?

 Life is fast and ever-changing; and sometimes, no matter how much faster or harder you work at things, you may still never reach that big castle in the sky.
 But that’s fine, accepting this can do wonders for your peace of mind and happiness.
 So instead of chasing the end goal and waiting to find your happiness there, why not focus on making the journey a happy one?